BCGardner/snn-classifier/lib/data/README.md

 - MLP gives a training accuracy of 96.9 % after normalisation, after 539 iterations.
 - Normalising this dataset gives better accuracy.
 - Using an MLP containing 30 hidden neurons gives an accuracy of 96.8 % after normalisation, after 601 iterations.

-## mnist_spikes

-- Raw output of scanline-encoder on a subset of MNIST.
-- scan lines matched to Loihi paper (five total).
-- Contains 600 samples, selected randomly (seed 42).

-## mnist3750_radon28

-- First 3750 training samples of MNIST, radon-transformed using 28 projections.
-- Projections selected from [0, 180) in equal steps.
-- Radon projections assume a circular image.